vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/comparisons.rst

 **************

-You can also use ``fanc compare`` to compare scores in any compatible region-based file, such as BED, GFF, BigWig, or any region-based Kai-C output (e.g. insulation scores).
+You can also use ``fanc compare`` to compare scores in any compatible region-based file, such as BED, GFF, BigWig, or any region-based FAN-C output (e.g. insulation scores).
-By default, the output will be a Kai-C :class:`~fanc.RegionsTable` object, but you can change this behavior using the ``-o`` option, which you can use to output BED, GFF, or BigWig files.
+By default, the output will be a FAN-C :class:`~fanc.RegionsTable` object, but you can change this behavior using the ``-o`` option, which you can use to output BED, GFF, or BigWig files.